Being the 1st: What it’s like to make Supreme Court history - NewsBreak

 Already, Democrats have built up expectations around the yet-to-be-named nominee.

-Biden has said he will nominate “someone with extraordinary qualifications, character, experience and integrity.”
+Biden has said he will choose “someone with extraordinary qualifications, character, experience, and integrity.”
 White House press secretary Jen Psaki says she will have “impeccable experience.”
-Connecticut Sen. Richard Blumenthal, among the Democrats who met with Biden about the nomination earlier this month, said he expected the nominee will “really help unite the country.”
+Connecticut Sen. Richard Blumenthal, among the Democrats who met with Biden about the nomination earlier this month , said he expected the nominee will “really help unite the country.”

 Some Republicans, including former Vice President Mike Pence, have criticized Biden’s pledge to name a Black woman to the court.
 Texas Sen. Ted Cruz called it “offensive,” though he pledged on “Fox News Sunday” to “consider that nominee on the record” and said the Senate would focus on “substance and what kind of justice she would make.”

-Senate Democrats expect to be able to confirm Biden’s nominee on their own, but they and the the president would like to see bipartisan support.
-The three top contenders for the job are Ketanji Brown Jackson, a judge on the U.S. Court of Appeals for the District of Columbia Circuit; Leondra Kruger, a member of the California Supreme Court; and J. Michelle Childs, a federal judge in South Carolina.
+Senate Democrats are expected to be able to confirm Biden’s nominee, but they have said they would like to see bipartisan support for his pick.
+The three top contenders for the job are Ketanji Brown Jackson , a judge on the U.S. Court of Appeals for the District of Columbia Circuit; Leondra Kruger , a member of the California Supreme Court; and J. Michelle Childs , a federal judge in South Carolina.
 Biden has said he will announce his selection by the end of the month.

 Marshall was already a legendary civil rights figure that by the time he joined the court, which was just the latest in a series of historic accomplishments.
 Mark Tushnet, a former Marshall clerk who compiled a book of Marshall’s speeches and writings, said he cannot recall the justice ever expressly talking about being the first Black person on the court.